 - Use all of the above to deny or discredit a client’s claim.

-The best way to deal with your social media accounts during a workers' compensation dispute is to consult with a Vermont workers' compensation attorney before you start posting anything at all.
-Talk to your lawyer and figure out whether or not posting online has a chance of impacting your case and whether the items you want to post could end up telling a story that can hurt your chances to get the compensation that you deserve.
+The best way to deal with your social media accounts during a workers' compensation claim is to talk to BFS before you start posting anything at all.
+We can help you figure out if posting online has a chance of impacting your case and whether the items you want to post could end up telling a story that can hurt your chances to get the compensation that you deserve.

 When you need help returning to your life following a workplace injury, don't try to do it all on your own— Contact Biggam Fox Skinner LLP today at (802) 445-9141 for the representation you deserve.